MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/support/known-issues.md

 This error is uncommon.
 You usually encounter this area when an account tries to create a remote connection.
 In most cases, one or more default HTTP SPNs are registered to a service account, causing Kerberos authentication to fail.
 This issue usually happens because some software installed on the server needs one or more SPNs to function properly, such as SQL Server Reporting Services, Microsoft Dynamics, SharePoint, and so on.

-In some cases, one of the SPNs is registered to a service account while the other on/e isn't.
+In some cases, one of the SPNs is registered to a service account while the other one isn't.
 In that case, the WinRM connection succeeds when trying to start a session with the server name, but fails when it tries to start a session using the FQDN.

 To resolve this issue, check if one or more default HTTP SPNs are registered to a service account by running the following command in PowerShell: